-Called “SWAMP-in-a-Box” (SiB), this free, self-contained version can be installed on local servers or individual computers, addressing the need of organizations that must or prefer to keep their software assurance activities on premise.
-This marks a major step in the SWAMP’s now four-year effort to bring continuous software assurance capabilities to mainstream code developers.
+Users with higher security thresholds can also run SWAMP analysis entirely in-house.
+Called “SWAMP-in-a-Box” (SiB), this free, self-contained version of continuous assurance capabilities can be installed on local servers or individual computers, addressing the need of organizations that must or prefer to keep their software assurance activities on premise.

 ABOUT THE SWAMP

-The Software Assurance Marketplace is a joint effort of four research institutions – The Morgridge Institute for Research, Indiana University, the University of Illinois at Urbana-Champaign, and the University of Wisconsin-Madison — to advance the capabilities and to increase the adoption of software assurance technologies through an open and shared facility.
+The Software Assurance Marketplace is a joint effort of four research institutions — the Morgridge Institute for Research, Indiana University, the University of Illinois at Urbana-Champaign, and the University of Wisconsin-Madison — to advance the capabilities and to increase the adoption of software assurance technologies through an open continuous assurance technologies and a shared facility.
 The SWAMP is funded by the Department of Homeland Security-Science & Technology Directorate.
-Services include access to 19 software assurance tools, a library of more than 280 open-source code samples with known vulnerabilities to help developers improve the quality of their testing tools, and high throughput computing capacity.
+Services include access to 30 software assurance tools, a library of more than 280 open-source code samples with known vulnerabilities to help developers improve the quality of their testing tools, and high throughput computing capacity.

 For more information, visit continuousassurance.org.